4Crawler Offroad

 Doesn't it seem strange that most places only offer 3" longer

-approximately 3.5" center to center.
-I wanted longer shackles but
+center (T-100 shackles are approx. 4.5").
+I wanted longer shackles

-involved buying a 3" longer "Rubicon" shackle
+made involved buying a 3" longer "Rubicon"

-from Downey Offroad,
+shackle from Downey Offroad,

 redrilling one hole in the desired location and cutting off the excess.